-- Grade 6 in GCSE English and Maths. - The department is looking for highly committed students, willing to undertake independent research and take responsibility for their own learning.
+- Grade 7 in GCSE Maths and Grade 6 in English. - The department is looking for highly committed students, willing to undertake independent research and take responsibility for their own learning.
 Students must also enjoy debate and challenge.

 Theme 1: Introduction to markets and market failure